OsbornVentures/bitsnbytes-ai-structured-web/ReadMe.md

 **V1.8 Updates**

+Because the pattern’s order is public yet rigid, any attempted clone with misaligned order is trivially detectable — the structure is the license.

 Extended microdata coverage for deeper semantic clarity.

-Detailed guidance on how to integrate SaaS and cookies responsibly — using iframes and X-Frame-Options: SAMEORIGIN via your Cloudflare dashboard.
+Detailed guidance on how to integrate SaaS and cookies responsibly — using iframes and X-Frame-Options: SAMEORIGIN via your Cloudflare security dashboard.

 Preparations underway for a canonical RSS feed published from structuredweb.org.

 Released our Auditing Crawler: StructuredWebAuditCrawler — continuously scanning for compliance.

 This repo will soon be a maintained fork under github.com/OsbornVentures/structured-web.

-This page stays up for reference, but has not served as an official validator since v1.6.
+This page (https://github.com/OsbornVentures/bitsnbytes-ai-structured-web) stays up for reference, but has not served as an official validator since v1.6.

 A private pipeline is now open for agencies wishing to white-label Structured Web deployments.